danpeig/freecommander_total7zip_installer/README.md

 * The Total7zip ZIP package is available in the [GitHub repository](https://github.com/danpeig/freecommander_total7zip_installer) but due hosting limitations, the script will download the payload from my personal Web-page.
 Both files are identical.

 ## Changelog

+### Version 1.2 (21/10/2020)
+* Fixed BOM in the generated INI configuration files.
+* Fixed installation on systems without the built-in archiver plugins configured.
+* Automatic detection of installation path if the script is placed in the FreeCommander.exe installation folder (nice for Portable versions).
+* Display the script version during startup.

 ### Version 1.11 (20/10/2020)
 * Added a final pause to prevent the PowerShell window from closing automatically in some systems.